-Approximately six percent (233 acres) of Arlington's total area lies within water bodies, including such regional treasures as the Mystic Lakes along the north side of town and Spy Pond to the southeast42.
-Smaller water bodies found in Arlington include Hill's Pond, a man-made resource in Menotomy Rock Park, and part of the Arlington Reservoir, the rest of which extends into Lexington.
-Important rivers and streams also pass through Arlington, notably the Mystic River, which defines part of the Town's northern boundary with Medford, and the Alewife Brook, which separates Arlington from Somerville to the east.
+Approximately six percent (233 acres) of Arlington's total area lies within water bodies, including such regional treasures as the Mystic Lakes along the north side of town and Spy Pond to the southeast40.
+Smaller water bodies found in Arlington include Hill's Pond, a manmade resource in Menotomy Rock Park, and part of the Arlington Reservoir, the rest of which extends into Lexington.
+Important rivers and streams also pass through Arlington, notably the

-42 MassGIS (Bureau of Geographic Information, Commonwealth of Massachusetts EOTSS), Massachusetts Department of Environmental Protection (DEP) Wetlands Data, Updated December 2017.
+40 MassGIS (Bureau of Geographic Information, Commonwealth of Massachusetts EOTSS), Massachusetts Department of Environmental Protection (DEP) Wetlands Data, Updated December 2017.